TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 This specification targets a Level 12 QR code Type 2 (see [QRcodeWeb](#references)), of size 65x65.
 It also uses the 8-bit byte mode (in particular because the `#` character is absent from the alphanumeric mode), and the information capacity ranges between 155 and 367 binary characters, depending on the chosen redundancy.
 With maximum sized QR codes, the redundancy is set to the Medium level, leaving a maximum of 287 characters for the URL.
-When the URL is shorter (i.e., when `locContactMsg` is absent, see below), the redundancy is set to Q level for a better error correction faeture, leaving a maximum of 203 characters for the URL.
+When the URL is shorter (i.e., when `locContactMsg` is absent, see below), the redundancy is set to Q level for a better error correction feature, leaving a maximum of 203 characters for the URL.
 In both cases, the content of the location specific part, before Base64url encoding, uses a binary format (rather than JSON or Protobuf) for compactness reasons, in order to comply with the 287 or 203 character size limits.

 - a specialized device is typically not connected to the Internet nor any wireless network, it does not feature any connector (no USB), and is powered by a non-rechargeable battery (no power plug, an autonomy of several months being expected).